Who can apply

 - European identity – Has European identity meaning for us as young people and how can we contribute to further foster it?

 Commitment to the European ideal, the capacity to formulate and defend one’s positions and ideas on questions of European relevance, and a significant level of civic engagement are required.
 Familiarity with European issues and readiness to take action in support of the European ideal are a precondition for participation.
 The working language of FutureLab Europe is English.
 Applicants should be nationals of Council of Europe Member States.

 FutureLab Europe offers participants financial support for the concrete implementation of their projects, a unique opportunity to interact with international decision-makers, to enhance their credentials as European citizens, to take action in support of the European idea and to develop and put in practice their own projects.

 FutureLab Europe aims to give a voice to young people who are actively involved in their local community and/or in national initiatives, supporting their actions and encouraging them to develop ideas on how both public policies and citizens themselves could address the challenges European democracies are facing through participatory, discursive, artistic or educational approaches.

-The 2017 edition of the programme will kick off with a four days-long forum in Brussels in February 2017 (click here to read about last year’s programme).
+The 2018 edition of the programme will kick off with a four days-long forum in Brussels in January 2018 (click here to read about last year’s programme).
 Participants are expected to attend the entire forum.
 Potential applicants who cannot attend the whole week should not apply.
-The forum programme is followed by an autumn event in Brussels, Europe@debate-events, the writing of individual blogs as well as the participation in major European conferences, workshops and future scenarios.
+The forum programme is followed by an Autumn event in Brussels, , the writing of individual blogs as well as the participation in major European conferences, workshops and future scenarios.